bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/form-checkbox.md

 Generally speaking, you'll want to use a particular state for specific types of feedback:

 - `false` (denotes invalid state) is great for when there's a blocking or required field.
-A user must fill in this field properly to submit the form.
+A user must fill in this field properly to submit the form
-- `true` (denotes valid state) is ideal for situations when you have per-field validation throughout a form and want to encourage a user through the rest of the fields.
+- `true` (denotes valid state) is ideal for situations when you have per-field validation throughout a form and want to encourage a user through the rest of the fields
 - `null` Displays no validation state (neither valid nor invalid)

 To apply one of the contextual state icons on `<b-form-checkbox>`, set the `state` prop to `false`